Logan Wright: Career

 Logan Wrights first position in his career was in the Department of Psychology at Purdue University where he stayed for two years.
 Afterwards he was lured back to Oklahoma by the Department of Pediatrics at the University of Oklahoma Health Sciences Center (OUHSC).
-He served at this university as an associate professor and eventually a professor of Pediatric Psychology from 1966-1979.
+He served at this university as an associate professor and eventually a professor of Pediatric Psychology from 1966 to 1979.
 It was at this institution that Logan Wright formed the Society of Pediatric Psychology (SPP).

-Because of his efforts he was eventually coined the father of pediatric psychology, he held many prestigious positions such as the first Native American President of the APA as well as the president of the SPP.
-Also assisted in founding The American Association for Applied and Preventative Psychology, the North American Associations of master’s in psychology, and the American Psychological Society.
+Because of his efforts he was eventually dubbed "the father of pediatric psychology".

+Logan Wright held many prestigious positions, such as the first Native American president of the APA, as well as the president of the SPP.
+He also assisted in founding The American Association for Applied and Preventative Psychology, the North American Associations of master's in psychology, and the American Psychological Society.
 Logan Wright authored four books including the Encyclopedia of Pediatric Psychology which is still used today.
 Has written over an estimated one hundred articles on medical and child psychology.

 Wright received a long list of awards to include The Distinguished Psychologist Citation from the Oklahoma Psychological Association, the Outstanding Alumni Achievement Award from the Oklahoma Baptist University.
-The Distinguished Service Award from the Society of Pediatric Psychology and held the world record in the Masters Division 200-meter men’s hurdles at age fifty-two.
-Additionally, he was granted professor emeritus status at Oklahoma University as a professor of Psychology.
+The Distinguished Service Award from the Society of Pediatric Psychology and held the world record in the Masters Division 200-meter men's hurdles at age fifty-two.
+Additionally, he was granted professor emeritus status at Oklahoma University as a professor of psychology.

-Some of the major contributions that Logan Wright had contributed were:
+Some of the major contributions that Logan Wright made were:

-Behavioral Interventions- Logan Wright believed these could improve children’s adherence to medical treatments.
+Behavioral Interventions - Wright believed these could improve children's adherence to medical treatments.
 He also utilized techniques like positive reinforcement, modeling, and systematic desensitization that were used to reduce anxiety and enhance cooperation during medical procedures.

-Pain Management- Wright promoted strategies to manage pain and distress during medical procedures.
+Pain Management - Wright promoted strategies to manage pain and distress during medical procedures.
 He also developed distraction techniques (e.g.) using toys, music, and storytelling to divert children away from discomfort.

-Family Centered Care- He emphasized involving families about medical conditions, treatments, and coping skills were key aspects.
-Enhancing children’s understanding and empowering them to manage their health contributed to better outcomes.
+Family Centered Care - Wright emphasized involving families about medical conditions, treatments, and coping skills were key aspects.
+Enhancing children's understanding and empowering them to manage their health contributed to better outcomes.